My Olympus OM-D E-M1X Wishlist

-The only reason I can get usable audio in video from the camera is that I rarely use onboard audio, and when I do, my Røde VideoMic Pro+ allows me to boost the signal gain on the mic side so that I can keep the camera gain dialled way down low.
+The only reason I can get useable audio in video from the camera is because the Røde VideoMic Pro+ allows me to boost the signal gain on the mic side so that I can keep the camera gain dialled way down low.

 Stronger video features.
 Make Panasonic sweat.

 It doesn’t have to be crazy, but 4k@60fps, 2k@120fps, and 1080p@240fps would be great.
 Especially at 4:2:2 10-bit (preferably internal).
 Give us the option for a nice high bitrate like 400Mbps.